-Why does my laptop battery die so fast?
-There are very few laptop owners that do not want to know the answer to this question.
-This guide will explain why this happens and what you can do to prolong your laptop battery life.
+Why does my laptop battery drain so quickly?
+There are few laptop owners who don’t want to know the answer to this question.
+In this guide, you’ll learn why that’s and how you can extend your laptop’s battery life.

-There are several reasons why a laptop battery will drain fast, and we will cover the main ones in this guide.
-It doesn’t matter if you have a Windows or a Mac laptop; if you don’t pay particular attention to the things that will drain your battery fast, you will be disappointed with the amount of battery time you have available.
+There are several reasons why a laptop battery drains quickly, and we’ll cover the most important ones in this guide.
+It doesn’t matter if you’ve a Windows or a Mac laptop; if you don’t pay special attention to the things that drain your battery quickly, you’ll be disappointed with the available battery life.

-It doesn’t matter if you have a Windows or Mac laptop; bright screens and keyboard backlights will make your laptop battery drain faster.
-The good news is that you can adjust these settings on your machine so that they consume less power and make your battery last longer.
+It doesn’t matter if you’ve a Windows or Mac laptop; bright screens and keyboard backlights drain your laptop’s battery faster.
+The good news is that you can adjust these settings on your device to use less power and extend your battery life.

-Windows 10 has its own settings for the brightness of your laptop screen.
-You need to access the settings window and then select System.
-When you are in the system settings, look for Display in the left-hand menu, and you should then see a slider which you can use to adjust the brightness of your screen.
+Windows 10 has its own settings for your laptop screen brightness.
+You need to go to the settings window and then select System.
+When you’re in System Preferences, look for Display in the left menu and you should see a slider that lets you adjust the brightness of your screen.

-It is also a good idea to use the Battery saver feature in Windows 10.
-You can access this from the system menu as well.
-When you click on battery saver, you will see a switch that you can use to turn the feature on or off.
-If it is turned off, then turn it on.
+It’s also a good idea to use the battery saver feature in Windows 10.
+You can also access this from the system menu.
+When you click on Battery Saver, you’ll see a switch that allows you to turn the feature on or off.
+If it’s turned off, then turn it on

-Usually, the battery saver will automatically kick in when the charge in your battery goes below 20%.
-There are settings associated with battery saver, and one of these is to reduce the brightness of your screen automatically.
-Make sure that this is checked.
+Normally, the battery saver turns on automatically when the charge of your battery drops below 20%.
+There are several settings for the battery saver.
+One of them is to automatically reduce the brightness of your screen.
+Make sure that this setting is enabled.

-Finally, with Windows 10, we recommend that you adjust the power and sleep settings to ensure that you can turn off your screen and even put your laptop into sleep mode if you are not using it for a while.
+Finally, with Windows 10, we recommend that you adjust the power and hibernation settings so that you can turn off your screen and even put your laptop to sleep if you don’t use it for a while.

-If you have a Mac laptop, you need to enter system preferences and select the Display option from the available tabs.
-Here you will see a brightness slider that you can adjust to reduce the brightness of your screen.
-Decreasing the brightness of your laptop screen is good for your eyes as well as saving on your battery power.
+If you’ve a Mac laptop, you need to go to System Preferences and select Display from the available tabs.
+Here you’ll see a brightness slider that allows you to reduce the brightness of your screen.
+Reducing the brightness of your laptop screen is good for your eyes and saves your battery.

-With a Mac laptop, you can automatically adjust the screen brightness if you want.
-The jury is out on whether this helps to prolong the life of your battery or not.
-In our opinion, it is a simple process to adjust the brightness of your screen manually, as we described above.
+On a Mac laptop, you can automatically adjust the screen brightness if you want to.
+Whether or not this will extend your battery life is up to you.
+In our opinion, it’s quite easy to adjust the brightness of your screen manually, as we described above

-Within the Energy saver preferences, you can choose to slightly dim the brightness of your screen when you are using battery power.
-We recommend that you enable this feature by checking the appropriate box.
+In the Energy saving settings, you can slightly dim the brightness of your screen when you use up the battery.
+We recommend that you enable this feature by checking the corresponding box.

-If your laptop is still switched on, but you are not using it, there are settings to make the screen or the computer itself sleep.
-You can adjust when the sleep function takes over when you are just using the battery.
+If your laptop is still on but not being used, there are settings that will put the screen or the computer itself to sleep.
+You can also set when the sleep function kicks in when you’re only using the battery.

 Some laptops have a backlight for the keyboard.
-If your laptop has this feature, then make sure that you turn it off during the daytime when it is not required.
-You can also turn off the keyboard backlight if your laptop is idle for a while.
+If your laptop has this feature, make sure you turn it off during the day when it’s not needed.
+You can also turn off the keyboard backlight when your laptop is idle for a while.

 2. Laptop Power Settings